See also 101 - Card Icons

 - Did you fail the charge?
 You will get the Assault shot anyway (not yet though).

 - Did you fail the charge, but end your movement in melee with someone different to your charge target?
 You get the ranged attack even though you're "in melee" (not yet though).
-Refer to the latest Errata and also this (Infernal Ruling)
+(Infernal Ruling)

-- Now that you've figured out whether the charge successful, you (or your opponent) can trigger "Ends Movement" effects. (after this, you can make the ranged attack).
+- Now that you've figured out whether the charge successful, you resolve "Ends Movement" effects (such as Countercharge) before the Assault attack.
+(Infernal Ruling).

-- Nothing that happens from this point onwards will retroactively change a failed charge into a successful charge, or vice versa.
+- If something happens at this point that changes whether a model is in/out of melee range, it does not retroactively change a failed charge into a successful charge or vice versa.

 - If your charge was successful you may use "any time" abilities between 'finishing movement' and 'starting Assault attack'.
 (Infernal Ruling)